code-423n4/2023-03-canto-identity-findings/data/Walter-G.md

 by making the function look like this: https://github.com/dicolas/Code4rena/blob/4ffefc9fbbcb574bf68e1c6ed6ca5be92278e2bf/GasCanto#L2-L69

-other than that,we dont need to check all of this data just to change a "prevByteWasContinuation" because that wont be used,so for that reason,the big if block in Bio can be removed by saving 577 wei making the final solution of the 6-7,something like this https://github.com/dicolas/Code4rena/blob/4ffefc9fbbcb574bf68e1c6ed6ca5be92278e2bf/GasCanto#L72-L124
+other than that,we dont need to check all of this data just to change "prevByteWasContinuation" because that wont be used,so for that reason,the big if block in Bio can be removed by saving 577 wei making the final solution of the 6-7,something like this https://github.com/dicolas/Code4rena/blob/4ffefc9fbbcb574bf68e1c6ed6ca5be92278e2bf/GasCanto#L72-L124